 If you are freshly shredding any of your cheeses (either Monterey Jack and/or Parmesan, you can start this now while the microwave is going).

 This Microplane (affiliate link) is the best tool around for shredding hard cheeses like Parmesan, it makes a tedious job super quick (and even kind of fun!).
 And as I mentioned in my Apricot Orange Energy Balls post, it also does an A+ job with zesting citrus!

 Step Five: Mix Up the Creamy, Cheesy Goodness

 You can use the same bowl you’ve been thawing the veggies in to mix up the cheese mixture (or, grab a medium bowl if you pre-thawed your vegetables).

 Dump in the sour cream, one cup of the Parmesan, one cup of the shredded Monterey Jack, salt, and block of cream cheese that has been softening on the counter.
-This pink salt I’m using here is called Real Salt, a natural, unrefined, unprocessed sea salt!
+This pink salt I’m using here is called Real Salt (affiliate link), a natural, unrefined, unprocessed sea salt!